LewisIsWorking/PathWarsWiki/Writerside/topics/Moonbear-and-artifacts-overview.md

 ### Abilities:

 **Bear Empathy:**
-You gain the ability to talk to bears and bears are generally considered friendly to you.
+You gain the ability to talk to bears and bears are generally friendly to you.

 **Bear Form:**
 **Activate:** 1 action; Concentrate.
 You Transform into a bipedal bear form.
 You grow to large size.
 If you don't have space to expand the activation is dissrupted.

+**Bear servants:**
+You can conjure up to 2 bear servants to help you in some tasks.
+They can serve as mounts, help you carry items & more?.

 **Fake Death:**